kyma-incubator/compass/docs/investigations/graphql-partial-updates/graphql-partial-updates.md

 I'm not convinced by the "single input object" approach, having at least the `ID` of affected application as a mutation argument seems to me like a clearer option.

-The "Commands & Actions" approach seems like a good idea when ability to set the value to `nil` is a requirement, I don't think we need that.
+The "Commands & Actions" approach seems like a good idea when ability to set the value to `nil` is a requirement, I don't think in our case it's worth adding the additional boiler plate.